Welcome to Hawksmoor House

 Hawksmoor House is located on a 220- hectare wine farm, Matjieskuil, near Stellenbosch in the Cape Winelands.
-Hawksmoor is a meticulously restored Cape Dutch country retreat offering Guest House accommodation in 16 en-suite rooms, beautifully and individually decorated with exquisite antiques.
+A meticulously restored Cape Dutch country retreat, Hawksmoor offers Guest House accommodation in 15 en-suite rooms, beautifully and individually decorated with exquisite antiques.

 Hawksmoor House occupies a stunning location amidst vineyards with an expansive view from the verandah towards our beloved Table Mountain.
-Our sundowner verandah offers spectacular sunset views, and personalised wine-tastings can be booked for our own range of Hawksmoor wines.
+Our sundowner patio offers spectacular sunset panoramas - perfect to gaze at while you savour a glass of our own range of Hawksmoor wines.
 The quiet and serene estate is a 25 minute drive away from the buzzing Cape Town centre.

 In addition to our guests, the farm is home to horses, cows, porcupines, hawks, pelicans and countless other wildlife.
 Hawksmoor House offers a totally unspoilt, unpolished and authentic country home experience for those who need some well-deserved rest.
-It is the perfect place to unwind..
+It's the perfect place to unwind..

 Our friendly and cheerful staff stay discreetly in the background, providing you with the feeling that you have the entire place to yourself.
-Resident German Pointer dogs, Grace & Virginie keep a watchful eye on the daily workings of the farm.
+Resident German Pointer dogs keep a watchful eye on the daily workings of the farm.

-If you love dirt roads, sunsets, wine by candlelight, an owl outside your window, and don't mind sharing the pool with the occasional disoriented frog, or hearing the contented sighs of a Pointer drowsing on the cool floor nearby, Hawksmoor House and the Wine farm is the place for you!
+If you love dirt roads, sunsets, wine by candlelight, an owl outside your window, and don't mind sharing the pool with the occasional disoriented frog, or hearing the contented sighs of a Pointer drowsing on the cool floor nearby, you've found the right place.

 We are proud of our recently restored, historic wine cellar and wine tasting room and while our production levels do not justify onsite wine production quite yet, we have established relationships with well-known vineyards nearby.